 - 5.22.1 Seisdon is a Tier 4 village in the Council's settlement hierarchy.
-The Council's preferred Spatial Housing Strategy, as set out in Section 4 of the Council's Local Plan Review Preferred Options consultation, seeks opportunities to deliver sites of up to 1 hectare at the District's Tier 4 villages, where suitable sites can be identified.
-At a strategic level, the limited level of growth in Tier 4 villages recognises the more limited level of facilities and public transport links in these settlements, but also that such settlements may also have a role in contributing to the requirement for 10% of new allocations on sites of 1 hectare or less and that limited development may support local infrastructure opportunities. - 5.22.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 in Seisdon can deliver approximately 5 dwellings during the plan period.
+The Council's preferred Spatial Housing Strategy, as previously set out in the Council's 2019 Spatial Housing Strategy and Infrastructure Delivery (SHSID), sought opportunities to deliver sites of up to 1 hectare at the District's Tier 4 villages, where suitable sites can be identified.
+At a strategic level, the limited level of growth in Tier 4 villages recognised the more limited level of facilities and public transport links in these settlements, but also that such settlements may also have a role in contributing to the requirement for 10% of new allocations on sites of 1 hectare or less and that limited development may support local infrastructure opportunities. - 5.22.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 in Seisdon can deliver approximately 5 dwellings during the plan period.
 Key sites contributing towards this figure are set out in Table 15 below.
 Please note this table does not include all small planning permissions in and around this location, focusing on large sites only (10+ dwellings).

-Table 15 Site reference Site address Planning approval reference Dwelling delivery 2018 - 2038 Existing planning permissions TS/89 Lower Lanes Farm, Fox Road 13/01014/FUL 3
+Table 15 Site reference Site address Planning approval reference Dwelling delivery 2018 - 2039 Existing planning permissions TS/89 Lower Lanes Farm, Fox Road 13/01014/FUL 3